kscanne/treocht/API.md

 Trends API: Details
 -------

 * Frequency counts treat mutated forms as the same word.
 Thus, a search for “bean” will count all occurrences of “bean”, “bhean”, or “mbean”.
-Therefore you should be careful with results for words like “fuil” (which will include the very common “bhfuil”, or “te” (which includes the English “the” which occurs non-trivially in Irish texts online (in quotes, translations, etc.)
+Therefore you should be careful with results for words like “fuil” (which will include the very common “bhfuil”), or “te” (which includes the English “the” which occurs non-trivially in Irish texts online (in quotes, translations, etc.))
 * The word counts ignore upper vs. lowercase.
 * We only store data for the most frequent 50,000 Irish words appearing online since 2015.
 For perspective, words just outside the top 50,000 appear on average only between 2 and 3 times per year; many of them are misspellings.
 The API will return a time series of all zeroes for all such words.